frontity/docs/docs/isomorphic-react.md

 The initialization (or bootstraping) of a Frontity site happens when :

-- When we type a URL of a Frontity site in the browser and click enter
+- When we type a URL of a Frontity site in the browser and press Enter
 - When we reload a URL of a Frontity site

-In this process (request `/pageA` in the diagram above) Frontity does the following:
+In this process (request of `/pageA` in the diagram above) Frontity does the following:
 1. Server generates the HTML of the requested page
 1. Server sends the HTML to the client
 1. Client hydrates the React app in top of the HTML rendered

-From that point, React can take full control of the app and the navigation in the site thorugh clicks will be handled in the Client Side (request `/pageB` in the diagram above):
+From that point, React can take full control of the app and the navigation in the site through clicks will be handled in the Client Side (request of `/pageB` in the diagram above):
 1. Client (React) requests the data from the server
 1. Client (React) displays the proper HTML with the proper data